Lake Placid Club: Lake Placid Club in Florida

 Features of Club Loj included a $12,500 firetruck and a 100,000-gallon water tank, each room had two exits, and a night watchman made routine patrols.
 The kitchen and entertainment were spared no expense, including tennis and various watersports.
-The second-year of operation added a ten-car garage and a golf course, and the water works throughout the club was completed.
-In the third-year, four new buildings, Litlloj, Lyvok (Live Oak), Lakehouse, and Easthouse, began construction and the road to town was paved, and a special train car called "Lake Placid" was added to the Atlantic Coast Line.
+The second year of operation added a ten-car garage and a golf course, and the water works throughout the club was completed.
+In the third year, four new buildings, Litlloj, Lyvok (Live Oak), Lakehouse, and Easthouse, began construction and the road to town was paved, and a special train car called "Lake Placid" was added to the Atlantic Coast Line.
 In year five, the largest building, Club Loj, was closed to save money.

-Dewey died on December 26, 1931 in the Litlloj building.
-The club was in operation until 1942, and was sold at public auction on October 17, 1942, by order of the Circuit Court of Florida to pay off the mortgage.
+Dewey died on December 26, 1931, in the Litlloj building.
+The Florida Club was in operation until 1942, and was sold at public auction on October 17, 1942, by order of the Circuit Court of Florida to pay off the mortgage.